Mayor Magrath Drive: History

 Mayor Magrath Drive was built on a Canadian Pacific Railway line from Lethbridge to Fort Macleod that was abandoned when the High Level Bridge was constructed in 1909.
 Until the 1920s, the rural, gravel roadway was known as Sunshine Trail.

 In 1946, Sunshine Trail was paved with asphalt for the first time.
 The following year, it was renamed Mayor Magrath Drive after Charles A. Magrath, the first mayor of Lethbridge.

 The roadway was expanded to four lanes in 1963.
 This expansion also included a system of service roads and connecting avenues to provide access to future commercial and residential development.
-Between 2001–2004, the overburdened road was expanded to six lanes.
+Between 2001 and 2004, the overburdened road was expanded to six lanes.